 New Federal and State Energy Standards

 One thing you may find out is that your air conditioner has not kept up with the times.
 As in many other fields, technology is having a dramatic impact on the HVAC business.
-Federal energy standards have been revised upwards twice in the last 10 years, and are set to take another jump on January 1 of next year.
+Federal energy standards have been revised upwards twice in the last 10 years, took another jump on January 1, 2020.

 Finding a Good Contractor